extremeheat/node-raknet-native/README.md

 npm install raknet-native
 ```

 Prebuilds are provided for 64-bit Windows 10, Linux and macOS Catalina.
-If a prebuild does not work, create an issue and set enviornment variable FORCE_BUILD to force a manual build.
+If a prebuild does not work, please create an issue and set enviornment variable FORCE_BUILD to force a manual build.

 ## Usage